PulpSpy/Confluence/2024/Satoshi.md

 ### Streetlight effect

-Consider the following parable, as quoted (via Wikipedia) from [tkcite]:
+Consider the following parable, as quoted (via Wikipedia) from [Fre10]:

 > A policeman sees a drunk man searching for something under a streetlight and asks what the drunk has lost.
 He says he lost his keys and they both look under the streetlight together.
 After a few minutes the policeman asks if he is sure he lost them here, and the drunk replies, no, and that he lost them in the park.
 The policeman asks why he is searching here, and the drunk replies, "this is where the light is."

 When looking for a Satoshi candidate, it is impossible to consider every human on earth.
-Therefore investigations might need to start with a shortlist of candidates.
-Examples include: "people named Satoshi Nakamoto" [Newsweek], "people who wrote about digital cash before Bitcoin" [New York Times], "people who used a particular phrase like 'computationally impractical to reverse' in text that is searchable online" [Fast Company], or "people who attended CRYPTO 2011" [The New Yorker].
+Therefore investigations often start with a shortlist of candidates based on some easy to apply criteria.
+Examples include: "people named Satoshi Nakamoto" [*Newsweek*], "people who talked about digital cash before Bitcoin in text that is searchable online" [*New York Times*], "people who used a particular phrase like 'computationally impractical to reverse' in text that is searchable online" [*Fast Company*], or "people who attended *CRYPTO* 2011" [*The New Yorker*].
 Does the real Satoshi fit any or all of these criteria?
-Bayesian analysis would command us to think about the world of people left outside of this criteria and suggest that is more probably where Satoshi is.
+Bayesian analysis would command us to think about the sheer number of people left out by this kind of selection criteria, and suggest that much larger crowd is where you would more likely find Satoshi.

-* Contradicts
+To illuminate, consider one of those examples.
+Joshua Davis writes in *The New Yorker*:

+> [Stuart] Haber [co-author of the linked time-stamping system cited in Bitcoin's whitepaper] noted that the community of cryptographers is very small: about three hundred people a year attend the most important conference, the annual gathering in Santa Barbara.
+In all likelihood, Nakamoto belonged to this insular world.
+If I wanted to find him, the Crypto 2011 conference would be the place to start.

+Satoshi may indeed have been at *CRYPTO* in 2011, but the field of cryptography is not as small as implied. *CRYPTO* is a niche academic event, specialized in highly technical documents with full formal proofs, usually leaning toward theoretical—basically everything the Bitcoin whitepaper is not.
+Attendance for 2011 is reported at 412 people.
+This alone is a small fraction of the 9148 authors who have published at least one paper through the IACR (the organization behind *CRYPTO*), including "eprints" that are not peer-reviewed.
+And the 9148 number omits all the people with cryptography experience who have never published a paper via IACR—students, developers, government employees, and hobbyists.
+For example, 21 of the 25 developers listed as important contributors to Bitcoin Core by the Bitcoin Wiki[^2] have never published via IACR.
+Assume for every 1 person with an IACR paper there are another 10 with a moderate level of competency in cryptography.
+Then *CRYPTO* 2011 was a mere 0.4% of the community of cryptographers.
+It is rather absurd for a reporter to go to there, circle the names of the only 9 participants based in/near the UK (based on Satoshi using a quote from the Times of London), eliminate those who dislike Bitcoin or do not know C++, and, *viola*, the one name left: Trinity College Dublin graduate student Michael Clear is Satoshi Nakamoto (Clear denies it, stating "even limited searches yield candidates who fit the profile far better than I think I do."
+[Cle13]).

+An additional challenge with the streetlight effect is Satoshi's anonymity.
+Candidates find themselves in the "streetlight" by putting their names on their ideas and accomplishments.
+Why would the same person who put their name on bit gold or Mixmaster or Hashcash, but not want to put their name on Bitcoin?

 ### Cherry-picking and salience bias